-At Bar Enoteca, the newest restaurant (opened last fall) by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style plates at a convenient mountainside location.
-Enoteca’s menu boasts a delicious array of appetizers, shared plates, crudo and entrées, all alongside an inspired and unique wine selection.
-Watch the chefs prepare dishes from the open kitchen or follow the mountain activity through the large picture windows.
+At Bar Enoteca, a new restaurant by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style plates at a convenient ski-in, ski-out location.
+Enoteca’s menu is ideal for grabbing breakfast before tram laps, while the daytime menu boasts a delicious selection of plates that are great for sharing.
+Watch the staff prepare dishes from the open kitchen or follow the mountain activity through the large slope-side picture windows.
 The expansive bar area and high-top tables invite you to linger for as long as your time will allow.
-Don’t miss the daily crudo plates featuring the freshest fish or the fantastic desserts.
-Enoteca is the perfect spot to grab a glass of wine and a bite to eat, and enjoy a meal with friends (or meet new ones!).
+Don’t miss the fantastic crudo plates or the fresh mozzarella.
+Enoteca is the perfect spot to grab a glass of wine and a bite to eat, no matter the occasion.

 At the base of the aerial tram, this local’s hang-out serves classic pub favorites, home-made pizza and a shared-plates après menu.
 Daily drink specials and a sunny deck, with the best views of the tram and the mountain, make this a great place to spend your day.